Xqhare/Mawu/README.md

 Because of this, most if not all CSV files are only supported in the ecosystem or app they were created in, and there is no guarantee that Mawu will be able to parse them correctly.

+Mawu handles CSV files with an empty or filled last row.

 > [!NOTE]
 > While the usage of the header is optional, you will need to use either the `from_csv_headless(path)`, or the `from_csv_headed(path)` method.
 > [Learn more.](#usage)